-⇒ The principle of aperation of the Cane Crusher is much like that of the gyratory Crusher, but with two exceptions.
-In the first flace, the autride Crushering Surface, instead of flaring in from top to bottom as it does in a gyratory Crusher, flares aut so as to provide an increased area of discharge for the Crushed material Secondly, the auter of discharge for the Crushed material Secondly, the auter Crushing Surface, Which becomes in the Cone Crusher an Upper Crushing Surface, Can be lifted away from the lower upper Crushing Surface, Can be lifted away from the lower Surface when an uncrushable obstruction enters the Surface when an uncrushable obstruction enters the Surface to Crusher is a machine of very great Machineo The Cone Crusher is a machine of very great Capacity if Compared with rolls or ever. with gyratory Crushers Set to deliver a product of Comparable finenesso
+The principle of aperation of the Cone Crusher is much like that of the gyratoxy Crusher, but with the exceptions.
+In the first flace.
+The outside Crushering Surface, instead of flaring in from top to hollow as it does in a gyratoxy Crushex, flares out so as to Drovide an increased area of discharge for the Crushed material secondly, the outer Crushing Surface, which becomes in the Cone Crusher an upper Crushing Surface, can be litted alloy from the lower Surface when an uncrushable obstruction enters the Machine The Cone Crusher is a machine of very great Capacity if Compared with rolls or ever.
+With gyratoxy Capacity if Compared with rolls or ever.
+With gyratoxy Crushers Set to deliver a product of Comparable fineness.